Who may submit a story?

-- Limit is two pages double-spaced with 1” margins, of course it may be shorter than this.
+- The limit is two pages double-spaced with 1” margins, of course it may be shorter than this.

 - Font should be Times New Roman, size 12.

 - Absolutely no patient identifiers may be in the work: HIPPA compliance is required.
-[Contact Mark Darby firstname.lastname@example.org or Mary Petersen email@example.com for guidance.]
+[Contact Mark Darby email@example.com or Audrey Nelson firstname.lastname@example.org for guidance.]

 - APA formatting is NOT required, encouraged, or desired -- though correct spelling and general punctuation are nice.

-- All stories MUST be original, written by the person making the submission.
+- All stories MUST be your own original story, written by the person making the submission.
 No plagiarism.
 Stories should not have been published previously.

-I don’t understand the theme – can you say more about “Nurses Encounter Diversity”?
+I don’t understand the theme – can you say more the theme?

 The theme is meant to be broad.
-Nurses Encounter Diversity can mean different things to different people.
-It may mean that you were impacted by a patient of a different gender, sexual orientation race or country of origin.
-It may mean that you are a representative of a minority or from a different country and must deal with a new culture.
-It could also mean a unique diagnosis treated in a different setting.
+It can mean different things to different people.
+It may mean that you were impacted by a patient of a different gender, sexual orientation, race or country of origin that caused you to rethink your values or beliefs or perspective.
 One way to think about it is that nurses come in all sizes shapes and colors and care for patients who come in all sizes shapes and colors.
+Those kinds of interactions can change us or challenge us.
 The story must in some way reflect this.
-How your story reflects diversity is up to you.
 The main outcome should be a good engaging story.